GregTechCEu/gtceu-modern-docs/docs/Modpacks/Other-Topics/Adding-and-Removing-Recipes.md

 ### Rhino Jank

+!!! warning
-!!! warning "Due to some Rhino Jank, when adding rock breaker recipes you will need to manually tell Rhino how to interpret `.addData()`."
+    Due to some Rhino Jank, when adding rock breaker recipes you will need to manually tell Rhino how to interpret `.addData()`.

 ```js title="rhino_jank_rock_breaker.js"
 ServerEvents.recipes(event => {